ecordes-vt/docs/src/docs/developer/engines/tutorial/engine-tutorial-step-2.md

 As mentioned in [the first page of this tutorial](developer/engines/tutorial/), the project files should look like:

 <pre>/hello-world
-    |&mdash; /dist
-        |&mdash; engine
     |&mdash; Dockerfile
     |&mdash; index.js
     |&mdash; keyword-extraction.js
     |&mdash; manifest.json
     |&mdash; package.json
-    |&mdash; /var
 </pre>

-?> One reason this is important is tha your Dockerfile instructions will tell Docker how to copy your `manifest.json` file into the build.
+?> One reason this is important is that your Dockerfile instructions will tell Docker how to copy your `manifest.json` file into the build.
 Without this manifest, your engine will not deploy correctly later on.

 ## Create Your Dockerfile